biocodellc/ontology-data-pipeline/README.md

     This step involves transforming the data into a common format for triplifying.
 This will usually involve writing a custom `PreProcessor` for each project to be ingested.
-The `preprocessor` module contains an abstract class `PreProcessor` that is meant to be inherited by the project preprocessor.
+The `preprocessor` module contains an abstract class `AbstractPreProcessor` that is meant to be inherited by the project preprocessor.
 That class contains information about the expected input format for the triplifying step

 2. Triplifyer